HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 In the executor Input we can abstain from storing a URI since this does not apply to Metrics.

-When the driver is looking to resolve Artifacts, to store in the ExecutorInput, it will need to ensure it's differentiating between Metrics and other Artifact types.
+When the Driver is looking to resolve Artifacts, to store in the ExecutorInput, it will need to ensure it's differentiating between Metrics and other Artifact types.

 To keep the Python SDK will continue to interpret Metrics as artifacts, this helps maintain backwards compatibility.
 The Driver will need to ensure when it is creating the Artifacts list during the call to `resolveInputs -> resolveInputArtifact -> resolveUpstreamArtifacts() -> artifact.ToRuntimeArtifact()`, we are parsing Metrics.
 The updated pseudocode in `resolveUpstreamArtifacts` will be something like: